pluralsight/guides/README.md

 We are working hard to create a great reading experience on [our website](http://www.pluralsight.com/guides).
 We've also taken care to neatly organize our content in this repository.
 If you're a fan of [git](http://www.git-scm.com), Github, and the [CLI](https://en.wikipedia.org/wiki/Command-line_interface) you're in the right place.
 From here you can clone or fork this repository and read all the guides in whatever environment you choose.

+Here's an abbreviated look at how this repository is structured:

+    |---- faq.md
+    |---- published.md
+    |---+ published
+    |----   + c-c++
+    |----   + ruby-ruby-on-rails
+    |----   + python
+    |----   +   + guide-1
+    |----   +       article.md
+    |----   +       details.json
+    |
+    |---- in-review.md
+    |---+ in-review
+    |----   + c-c++
+    |----   +   + guide-2
+    |----   +       article.md
+    |----   +       details.json
+    |----   + ruby-ruby-on-rails
+    |----   + python
+    |
+    |---- draft.md
+    |---+ draft
+    |----   + c-c++
+    |----   + ruby-ruby-on-rails
+    |----   +   + guide-3
+    |----   +       article.md
+    |----   +       details.json
+    |----   + python

+There are main 3 directories, published, in-review, and draft.
+Each of these directories corresponds to how complete a guide is.
+Guides in the 'in-review' folder are currently undergoing editing from authors and our community editors.
+Guides in the 'draft' folder are in-progress and not ready for external reviewers yet.

 #### Reading

-You can also browse the content right here.
+You can browse the content right here.
+Start by picking whether you want to read published, in-review, or draft guides.
+Then pick the corresponding file, [published.md](https://github.com/pluralsight/guides/blob/master/published.md), [in_review.md](https://github.com/pluralsight/guides/blob/master/in_review.md), or [draft.md](https://github.com/pluralsight/guides/blob/master/draft.md).
+These files will give you an overview of all the guides in that stage.

+You can also browse the directories for each publish stage.
+Each publish stage folder has another list of folders organized by topic or stack.
+So, you can easily skip to the categories that are most interesting to you.

+Finally, inside each category is another list of directories, 1 for each guide.
 Each guide is organized in a single directory named after the title of the guide.
 In each directory, you'll find a file named `article.md`.
 Clicking on that file lets you read the content directly on github.com.

 #### Editing